On the 19th of March 2012, The Duchess of Cambridge (Kate Middleton) visited the EACH Treehouse hospice in Ipswich.

 During her visit, the Duchess toured the facilities and met with children and families who receive support and care from the charity.

 Kate also made her first public address and then planted a tree in the grounds of The Treehouse hospice to commemorate the occasion.

-We’re also informed that Kate has spent hours with charity before announcing herself as an official patron back in January.
+The Palace informed the media that Kate spent hours with the charity before announcing herself as an official patron back in January.
 She has had a good look around the building and spent time getting to know the children.
-Her speech reflected this, and it paid tribute to the work of EACH – she described the charity as a “family”.
+Her speech reflected this, and it paid tribute to the work of EACH – she described the charity as a ‘family’.
 Here are some quotes from the speech: